 Conventional Product Fuel Mix

-Once we have allocated all our renewable supply across the products above, what remains is the residual fuel mix for our Conventional customers, which is predominantly from grid sources.
-Our Conventional fuel mix for 2021/22 was:
+Once we have allocated our renewable fuel across the products above, what remains is the residual fuel mix for our conventional products, which is predominantly from grid sources.

 Environmental impact of energy sources relating to our fuel mixes, and displayed on other websites: